Mike J. Nichols

 Mike J. Nichols is a producer, director, writer, and an American film editor originally from Illinois currently living and working in Los Angeles.

 Early career

 Mike J. Nichols created a re-cut of George Lucas' Star Wars: Episode I – The Phantom Menace known as The Phantom Edit.
 According to the re-done scroll, the self-proclaimed "Phantom Editor" stated he had re-edited a standard VHS version of The Phantom Menace into what he believed was "a much stronger version of the film".
-He also did an edit of Star Wars: Episode II – Attack of the Clones, called "Attack of the Phantom," wherein he did the same, with additional commentary explaining his editing decisions.